Mirantis/mosk-hocm-contrib/ntp/README.md

 # Version 1.0.0 (latest)

-Using the ntp module 1.0.0, you can configure list of ntp servers.
+Using the NTP module 1.0.0, you can configure the list of NTP servers on the hosts.

 The module contains the following input parameters:

-- `ntp_servers`: List of NTP server.
+- `ntp_servers`: List of NTP servers.

 # Configuration examples

-Example of `HostOSConfiguration` with the ntp module 1.0.0 for configuration of ntp servers:
+Example of NTP servers configuration on MOSK compute nodes

 ```
     apiVersion: kaas.mirantis.com/v1alpha1